benstewart1212/3323GitAssn/STEPS.md

 2. clone repository on vsc
 3. create and fill out ReadMe and STEPS files
 4. Commit 0 (go to source click + besides each change then click the check at the top this will be the same for all commits )
+5. After creating the branch and filling out the other stuff at this level commit 1